comunica/Documentation-Comunica/docs/tutorials/write-module.md

 Here we will provide an example of a Comunica module, showing all the components necessary so a module can be used.
-We will use a simple HTTP module, which takes an URL and optional metadata as input, and returns a response stream together with the resulting metadata.
+We will create a simple HTTP module, which takes an URL and optional metadata as input, and returns a response stream together with the resulting metadata.

-If a module ever wants to do an HTTP call, it can't call our HTTP module directly, it has to call a Mediator that has a Bus containing one or more HTTP modules.
+If a module ever wants to do an HTTP call, it can't call our HTTP module directly, it has to call a Mediator that has a Bus containing one or more HTTP Actors.
 Since these would all be contained in the same Bus, it is important that they accept the same input and produce the same kind of output.
 To this end, before actually implementing an HTTP module,